yfkuo/cse15l-lab-reports4/index.md

 # Lab Report 4 - Vim (Week 7)

-- This is what the original fork looks like on my Github accout:
+- This was what the fork looked like before I committed the changes to my Github account:

 ![Image](originfork.png)